Skip to main content

 sudo ./VBoxLinuxAdditions.run

-4. Wait for the installation to finish.
-Once completed, reboot the virtual machine with
+4. Wait for the installation process to finish.
+Once completed, reboot the virtual machine:

 6